alfredlucero/alfront/elasticsearch_notes.md

   - Ships with modules for common log file formats

 - Logstash to centralize event processing; what about data from Metricbeat or Filebeat? we can optionally send the data to Logstash

+Basic Architecture

+- Separate nodes/instances of Elasticsearch (could be on the same machine) to hold large amounts of data

+- Each node belongs to a cluster, containing portion of the data; can have multiple clusters for different purposes

+- Documents aka JSON objects to hold data in \_source and metadata

+  - Documents stored within an index to group them and with options for availability and scalability; index = way to group logically related documents

+- Nodes store the data we add to Elasticsearch; cluster is a collection of nodes

+Sharding and Scalability